 The week of Aug.
-18-24, looking back in stretches of years divisible by five:
+18-24, looking back in five-year intervals

 1903: Former Nebraska captain John Westover says the Midwest has some catching up to do with Eastern football in terms of coaching and in generating enthusiasm.

 «1923: Ewald O. Jumbo Stiehm, whose Nebraska teams lost just twice in five seasons from 1911 to 1915, dies of cancer at age 37 in Bloomington, Ind. | Bio

 1973: Southern Cal is No. 1 and Nebraska No. 2 in the preseason coaches' poll.

 1978: Nebraska's opening opponent, Alabama, is ranked No. 1 in the AP preseason poll, while the Huskers are 10th.